UniversalDependencies/UD_Bhojpuri-BHTB/README.md

 # Summary

 The Bhojpuri UD Treebank (BHTB) is a part of the [Universal Dependency treebank](http://universaldependencies.org/) project.
-Initially, it was started by me ([Atul](https://scholar.google.com/citations?user=nY_o0hMAAAAJ&hl=en)) at [Jawaharlal Nehru University, New Delhi](http://sanskrit.jnu.ac.in/index.jsp) during the [doctoral](http://sanskrit.jnu.ac.in/rstudents/phd.jsp) research work.
+Initially, it was created by me ([Atul](https://scholar.google.com/citations?user=nY_o0hMAAAAJ&hl=en)) at [Jawaharlal Nehru University, New Delhi](http://sanskrit.jnu.ac.in/index.jsp) during the [doctoral](http://sanskrit.jnu.ac.in/rstudents/phd.jsp) research work.

 # Introduction